 High-Risk Breast Cancer Program

-If you're considered high risk for breast cancer due to family history or other factors, we offer many services including genetic testing.
+If you're considered high risk for breast cancer due to family history or other factors, we offer many services, including counseling by a dedicated High Risk Breast Navigator and genetic testing.
 We work together with the Breast Center to help assess your personal situation, level of risk, and management options tailored to your needs.
 Here's what you should know about genetic testing for hereditary cancer symptoms:

 - It's available to you if we determine you're at risk.

 - Testing can help determine your risk for specific cancers so we can perform appropriate screening and risk reduction options.